zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 For comparison, a gasoline SUV getting 28 mpg at $3.20/gallon costs about **$0.114/mile** in fuel.
 Home charging on the Solterra beats that handily.
 Everything else on the list costs more per mile than a reasonably fuel-efficient gas vehicle.

 The takeaway is direct: **home charging wins**.
-During this experiment, of owning the EV, and only relying on the public infrastructure alone.
-Has resulted in some great data.
-Workplace L2 is a close second if you can get it, and even at $0.57/kWh blended it's cheaper than DC fast charging.
-Public DC fast charging — whether ChargePoint or EA — is a convenience service, not a cost-savings strategy.
+Running this experiment and relying entirely on public infrastructure produced a lot of useful data, but it also confirmed something pretty clearly: the economics only work if you have access to cheap, slow charging.
+Workplace L2 is a close second if you can get it, and even at $0.57/kWh blended it is cheaper than DC fast charging.
+Public DC fast charging, whether ChargePoint or EA, is a convenience service, not a cost-savings strategy.
 If you have to rely exclusively on public DC fast charging because you lack home or workplace access, the EV cost advantage evaporates compared to a modern hybrid.

 ## Tips for Colorado EV Owners